cpraskoti/CAKRes/FNO/README.md

 # FNO for Fluid Flow Super-Resolution

 This project implements Fourier Neural Operators (FNO) for super-resolving fluid flow data.
-It includes two main scripts:

-1.  `FNO/fno_fluid_cropped.py`: Trains an FNO model using a patch-based approach inspired by SwinIR.
-Input and output are cropped patches of the flow fields.
-2.  `FNO/fno_fluid.py`: (Assumed) Trains an FNO model on full-resolution flow fields.

-## Features

-*   Super-resolution of 2D fluid dynamics data (u, v, w components).
-*   Implementation based on the Fourier Neural Operator architecture.
-*   Patch-based training (`fno_fluid_cropped.py`) for potentially handling larger datasets and improving local detail.
-*   Experiment logging: Saves results, metrics, model checkpoints, and visualizations to a dedicated directory.

 ## Dependencies